arrow2nd/twnyan/README.md

 | userID | If you omit it, you will be specified | ```user``` |
 | counts | If you omit it, the default value is given in the configuration file | ```user twitter 15``` |

-- The '@' in the user ID is optional.
+- The '@' in the user ID is optional

 ## search
 **search [<keyword>] [counts]**